open-gigaai/giga-models/README.md

 ## 🔥 Latest News

+- **\[2025.12.08\]** 😊 We provide a refactored version of the [Cosmos-Predict2.5 and Cosmos-Transfer2.5](./projects/diffusion/cosmos-2.5) training and inference code, which makes the code more concise and readable and easier to use.
 - **\[2025.11.27\]** 🎉 We released **[GigaBrain-0](https://github.com/open-gigaai/giga-brain-0)**, a novel VLA foundation model empowered by world model-generated data.
 - **\[2025.11.26\]** 🎉 We released **[GigaWorld-0](https://github.com/open-gigaai/giga-world-0)**, a unified world model framework designed explicitly as a data engine to advance embodied AI.
 - **\[2025.10.29\]** 😊 We provided a clean [PyTorch reproduction](./projects/vla/pi0) of [Pi0 and Pi0.5](https://github.com/Physical-Intelligence/openpi).
 It supports end-to-end training and inference with better performance and lightweight deployment.